Cosmology from pregeometry: Introduction

 As the main outcome of this investigation we find that realistic cosmology is possible for this type of models of pregeometry.
 This is demonstrated in Fig. \ref{fig:A} which shows the evolution of the Hubble parameter $H$ and the scalar field $s=\ln\chi$ with cosmic time $t$.
 An early inflationary epoch with almost constant $H$ and slow evolution of $s$ is followed by a transition to "late cosmology" for which $H$ decreases towards zero while $s$ continues growing.
 More details for this figure and a discussion of the properties of late cosmology will be provided later.
 Late cosmology is essentially general relativity with dynamical dark energy and dark matter.

-We do not discuss here the fermion fields which can be added in a standard way \cite{CWPG}.
+We do not discuss in the main text the fermion fields which can be added in a standard way \cite{CWPG}.
 We also omit the additional gauge bosons and scalars needed for the standard model of particle physics or beyond.
 These fields have to be added for a fully realistic cosmology.
-They are central for a realistic radiation dominated epoch.
+In appendix~\ref{app:A*} we present a short description of the effective action for these additional fields, describing in particular their couplings to the fields of pregeometry.
+The additional fields are central for a realistic radiation dominated epoch and for the galaxies and stars in our present epoch.
 Nevertheless, for very early cosmology including the inflationary epoch these additional fields presumably play no important role.
 For the early epochs the fields included in the present paper may be sufficient for a realistic description.